Homily for June 22nd, 2017:

-With his gift of the Lord’s Prayer, the only prayer Jesus ever gave us, he offers us a pattern for all our prayer, especially private prayer.
+With his gift of the Lord’s Prayer, the only prayer Jesus ever gave us, he offers us a pattern for all our prayer, starting with our private prayer.
 “Father,” Jesus begins.
 When we begin like that, we are acknowledging that we can’t make it on our own.
 From infancy to old age we are dependent on Another: the One whom Jesus addressed with the intimate word, Abba – akin to “Daddy” in English.

 Three petitions follow, having to with our heavenly Father himself.
 “Hallowed be thy name” is the first.
 It means “may your name be kept holy.”
 God’s name is kept holy when we speak it with faith, not as a magical word to get his attention, or to con him into giving us what we want.
 We couldn’t do that even if we wanted to, for God acts in sovereign freedom.